Kitty FAQs

 How do you come up with these names?

 I keep an on-going list of potential kitten names.
-I look for names in all sorts of places: on name tags of waitresses, on street signs and billboards, in newspapers, movie credits...wherever.
+I look for names in all sorts of places - on name tags of waitresses, on street signs and billboards, in newspapers, and movie credits.
 I think about names from my childhood and look in old yearbooks.
 I also look online.
 I'll do a search for something like "civil war generals" or "1950's country singers" to see what comes up.
-I take naming the kittens seriously and try hard to come up with seem like a good fit for their personality.
+I take naming the kittens seriously, and try hard to come up with a name that feels like a good fit for their personality.

 How big are these itty bitty kitties?